-Just down the street from our Norwalk, Conn. office, the Wall Street Journal reports that the IRS has just seized $16 million from private Swiss Banker Wegelin & Co. out of a bank account they held at UBS AG in Stamford, Conn.
+In a unique case, the IRS charged a Swiss Private Bank instead of individuals: The Wall Street Journal reports that the IRS has just seized $16 million from private Swiss Banker Wegelin & Co. out of a bank account they held at UBS AG in Stamford, CT.

-This is hardly a surprise to those familiar with the IRS’ new powerful collection tools.
-One of those tools was the previous 2009 Offshore Voluntary Disclosure Program (OVDI), along with the 2011 OVDI and current 2012 OVDI.
-In every disclosure submitted by a taxpayer, they MUST disclose anyone connected to their offshore banking.
+This is hardly a surprise to those familiar with the IRS' new powerful collection tools.
+Thanks to FATCA, banks around the world MUST disclose any clients suspected of being a US person.
 So, the IRS is sitting on a treasure trove of information; scary, powerful information on those who have allegedly hidden money in offshore accounts.

 This case is unique because:

 The indictment of Swiss private bank Wegelin & Co., founded in 1741, marks the first time U.S. authorities have charged a bank rather than individuals with helping Americans evade taxes.

 Of course, these are only allegations (yet the IRS still has the power to seize assets without a court order- far before any legal adjudication on the matter, or even a pre-judgment remedy).
 Even if criminal charges against the company are dropped, criminal charges against individuals are certainly still possible, and these will require substantial payments to the US Treasury before they can be forgotten.

 There may still be time for those with undisclosed assets to come clean.
 However, the bad new comes if there was an intent to defraud the United States Treasury, as 27.5% FBAR penalty (calculated by multiplying .275 times the highest account value in the last 8 years) will apply, along with unpaid taxes, interest and a few additional penalties.
 But the good news is if you are accepted into a disclosure program, you will not need to worry about headlines like this involving your name.